Tarsar Marsar Trek

 Best Time to do Tarsar Marsar Trek

-Aru Base Camp & Exotic Grasslands in Tarsar Marsar Trek
+Aru Base Camp & Lush Grasslands – A Hidden Gem of Tarsar Marsar Trek

 Aru is the base camp of Tarsar Marsar trek, it is a small idyllic village surrounded by lavish grasslands.
 The village is famous because of some cottages, poplar trees, and a rivulet flowing through this village’s heart.